JonasMendez/SORTER/README.md

 for diploids from Phase1.py as the reference to determine which locus-cluster the phased sequences belong to, and also to assign preliminary species parentage to each phased sequence based on sequence similarity.
 The script outputs two main alignment files with extensions _phase.fasta and _diploidhit.fasta the latter annotates allopolyploids/hybrids with the top diploid blast hit and the former randomly assigns _ph0 or _ph1 annotation to phased sequences.
-The diploid hit annotation can be run as is to see where separate concatenated groupings result in a phylogeny.
-Closely related groups can then be collapsed into one haplotype if they result as all being associated with the same diploid species, likewise other groupings associated with other diploid species should be collapsed.
-You can then run another phylogenetic analyses with the final collapsed haplotypes.
+The diploid hit annotation can be run as is to see where concatenated sets result in a phylogeny relative to diploids.
+Closely related sets can then be collapsed into one haplotype if they result as all being associated with the same diploid species, likewise other groupings associated with other diploid species should be collapsed.
+Concatenated sets with unclear placing should be removed from analysis.
+Once you have identified and re-concatenated the final sets based on the preliminary phylogeny, another phylogenetic analyses with the final collapsed haplotypes can be performed.
 The current version of this script will output an entire set of locus-cluster alignments + the phased/annotated sequences of ONE allopolyploid/hybrid, future version will incorporate adding sequences for multiple allopolyploids into the same alignment.
 The script will accomodate multiple samples at once, but because we are re-aligning the entire Phase1 locus-cluster dataset for EVERY allopolyploid/hybrid sample,